<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 • Much of the laundered ransom payments can be traced onwards to Garantex, the sanctioned Russian crypto exchange.

-Black Basta Overview
+What Is Black Basta Ransomware?

 Black Basta is a Russia-linked ransomware that emerged in early 2022.
 It has been used to attack more than 329 organizations globally and has grown to become the fourth-most active strain of ransomware by number of victims in 2022-2023.
 The group employs double-extortion tactics whereby they extort the victim by threatening to publish stolen data unless the victim pays a ransom.